Last updated on February 17th, 2026

 Ethel M’s Chocolate Factory dazzles locals and visitors with its annual three-acres of cacti covered in more than one million holiday lights.

-Admission is only $2, and all proceeds will be donated to Help of Southern Nevada and Three Square Food Bank.
+Admission is only $3, and all proceeds will be donated to Help of Southern Nevada and Three Square Food Bank.
+This is one of the cheapest Las Vegas Christmas activities around, and the whole family can enjoy it together!

 Las Vegas Motor Speedway

-The Las Vegas Speedway hosts Glittering Lights – A Drive-Thru Lights Show November 9 through January 7, 2024.
-The dazzling array of festive lights and sounds feature more than three million LED lights that intertwine a 2.5-mile course around the track.
+The Las Vegas Speedway hosts Glittering Lights – A Drive-Thru Lights Show November 7 through January 4, 2026.
+The dazzling array of festive lights and sounds feature more than five million LED lights that intertwine a 2.5-mile course around the track.
 So big, it takes around 40 minutes to drive through the light show!

 If you prefer – instead of driving through the course on your own, you can ride on the Santa Tram, an outdoor open-air tram.
 You can also meet Santa, play games, have hot cocoa & kettle corn, and more.